Mike Fryer, statement & history

 paintings | prints | photographs | experimental | statement & history | where to buy

-photo of mike painting photo of Mike Fryer
+photo of mike painting photo of Mike, 2014

 About my work

-My prints are mostly digital with some etchings and a few screen prints.
-The screen prints comprise blocks of uniform colour that are carefully arranged to convey moods and feelings using effects of colour juxtaposition.
-My etchings range from simple black images of motifs that appeal to me to abstracts of colour.
-My digital prints are made with the use of a computer and a high grade ink-jet printer using stable pigment-based ink; the digital prints start as a sheet of blank electronic ‘paper’ and are ‘drawn’ or ‘painted’ using an electronic pen.
-The digital prints include series such as ‘Vertigo’, ‘Flight’, ‘Transitions’ and ‘Dreams’.
+My digital prints are made with the use of a computer and a high grade ink-jet printer using stable pigment-based ink; the digital prints start as a sheet of blank electronic ‘paper’ and are ‘drawn’ or ‘painted’ on screen using an electronic pen and graphics tablet and is not based on any scans, tracings or image manipulation.

 Exhibitions (Various, including):